adrianlehn/HackGT-11/README.md

 # AI Funhouse - HackGT-11

-This project involves using a machine learning model to analyze hospital patient data and identify trends in to predict readmissions.
+This project involves using a machine learning model to analyze hospital patient data and identify trends in order to predict readmissions.

 ## Setup Instructions